patyd/Feature-Selection-Random-Forest/README.md

+# Random Forest and RFE-RF
-# Comparing Feature Selection using Random Forest and Recursive Feature Elimination - Random Forest
+Comparing Feature Selection using Random Forest and Recursive Feature Elimination - Random Forest

 ## Resume
 This code was made to compare these two algorithms of feature selection.